 - Joanne: I was too young, but I was old enough to know where I was living, and I had no intention of leaving New York.

 - Lampshaded on an episode of The Simpsons, which shows Bart (now a teenager) in a relationship with a high school girlfriend, who mentions that they're supposed to vow to be together forever and get divorced within five years.

-- On Daria the title character's cousin gets married in season two.
-By season five they're getting divorced; apparently the cousin only wanted to get married because her then-boyfriend gave her herpes and she didn't think anyone else would want her.
+- On Daria the title character's cousin Erin gets married in season two.
+By season five (2-3 In-Universe years later), they're getting divorced; apparently Erin only wanted to get married because the guy, Brian, gave her herpes and she didn't think anyone else would want her.
 Subverted, however, when they reconcile.
-(Except for the wedding, all of this happens off-screen, though it affects the Morgendorffers indirectly.)
+(Except for the wedding, all of this happens off-screen, though it affects Daria and her family indirectly.)